 Wild guinea pigs don’t live alone.
 They are intensely social.
 They form family groups of several females with a home range of about 33 square metres (or 35 square yards) per individual and a male visiting several females (Asher et al., 2008).
 They play together and rest together.
 So guinea pigs should always be kept with at least one other guinea pig for company.
 They feel more secure if they are in a social group or at least one of a pair.
 Keeping them in solitary confinement is cruel and unnatural.
 Social ties are very important to them and individuals bond closely (Kaiser, et al., 2010)

 They are prey animals and have to stay alert all the time so as not to be eaten.
 Pet guinea pigs, therefore, need hiding places and deep hay litter which they can tunnel through – like the tall grass of their homeland.
 They will get very stressed if they are handled too much.
-There are about 400,000 kept as pets in the UK in 2012.
+There were about 400,000 kept as pets in the UK in 2012.

 Scent is important to guinea pigs.
 They can recognise the smell of familiar guinea pigs, the smell of their own mother, and the smell of another guinea pig ready for mating.
 They have excellent hearing and suffer if they are kept in an intensely noisy environment.
 It is crucial to give them the correct diet.
 They are also creatures of habit and find it difficult to cope with changes of routine or feeding or equipment (Wolfensohn & Lloyd 2003)

 They live for about three years in the wild, though a domesticated pet guinea pig can live up to 9 years (Meyer 2003).
 A lifespan of 5-6 years is more common (McBride 2014).
 Because they are prey animals, they are always on the alert for danger.
 They can see above as well as behind them.
 And their babies are born furry and able to eat grass within a few days of birth – so that they can run away almost as soon as they are born (McBride 2011).